 “How dare Elisha!
 Does he not know who I am?
 I’ve got better water, larger areas of water in my own area, he thinks proudly.
 Can Elisha not see my emperor clothes?
 Does he not know that I am over the whole army?
 I’m highly esteemed and a man of VALOR!”

 Naaman is so stiff-necked, he turns and walks away in a rage.

-A little child calls out the emperor in public and tells all there just how stupid and unfit they are.
-Pretending to have royal clothing on in front of the people, when in fact we are naked is a fearful place to be in.
-We don’t even know our condition or perhaps we do know it, we look right in the mirror and see our nakedness, but like Naaman and the Emperor, we don’t want to confess to the people who have held us in esteem just how rotten our condition is.
+A little child calls out the emperor in public.
+Pretending to have royal clothing on in front of the people, when in fact he was naked.
+What a fearful place to be in.
+We at times don’t know our condition, or perhaps, we look right in the mirror and see our nakedness, but like Naaman and the Emperor, we don’t want to confess to the people who have held us in esteem just how much we need to dip seven times.

 There is a King who is very aware of our garments.
 He is preparing a banquet, and he will throw out those not dressed in wedding garments.